indigotech/taq-github-bot/src/data/local/github/tracks-node/track-6/steps/step-5.md

 # Step 5/5 - The authentication
 ### Estimated time: 2 hours

-Now that you have a login mutaiton, let's explore the **authentication**.
-We're going to change the`createUser` mutation to be authenticated.
+Now that you have a login mutation, let's explore the **authentication**.
+We're going to change the `createUser` mutation to be authenticated.
 This means that only authenticated users will be able to use this mutation.
 To check if a user is allowed to perform this operation, as you must imagine, we should receive and validate a JWT token.
 If it was properly signed by the system before, then we can execute the mutation code as intended.

 Check the `Authorization` header: the client must have sent a JWT token and it should be a valid one.
 It's important to check if:
   + It **is** a JWT token